Zenwolf/broccoli-DigestBuilder/README.md

-A Broccoli plugin to create a hex digest that maps file names to unique hex-based entries.
+A Broccoli plugin that creates a digest JSON file that maps filenames to md5 versions of the filenames.

 TODO